 Anguilla is a low tax jurisdiction.
 There is no corporate, personal (other than an interim local employment levy) or capital gains tax, and no restriction on repatriation of profits or on foreign exchange.

-The upcoming projects in Anguilla include:
+The current and upcoming foreign direct investment (FDI) projects in Anguilla include:

-Blowing Point Port Development.
+The Blowing Point Port Development.

-Anguilla welcomes foreign investors and one of the incentives is that there are no currency or exchange controls in Anguilla.
+Anguilla welcomes foreign investors and one of the investment incentives is that there are no currency or exchange controls in Anguilla.
 Further, no approval needs to be obtained for the transfer of dividends, interest, royalties, other profits and repatriation of capital.
 Companies are allowed to repatriate all profits, dividends and management charges.
 In order to prevent money laundering or fraud, simple disclosures and declarations are required when transferring large sums of money in or out of the jurisdiction.

 The following incentives may be granted by the government on a discretionary basis:

 Customs duty exemptions provided during the construction phase and for refurbishment (four times over a 20 year period).